 “Phone the company they claim to work for.
 Genuine callers will not mind you checking up on them.

 “Take down as much detail about the suspicious person as possible, such as appearance, accent, the company they claim to work for and details about any vehicle they may be using, including registration number, and hand it into the police.”

-East Dunbartonshire Council’s director of governance and regulation, Diane Campbell, said: “Our advice to residents is to decline any unsolicited approaches from doorstep callers, from tradespeople to magazine sellers.
+East Dunbartonshire Council’s advice to residents is to decline any unsolicited approaches from doorstep callers, from tradespeople to magazine sellers.